AvinashA07/basics-of-terraform/README.md

-# basic-tf-aws
+# Terraform basic commands
-A quick demo using terraform on AWS
+A quick demo of using terraform on AWS